kpruehss/Lyrical-GraphQL/README.md

 # Lyrical-GraphQL

-Starter project from a GraphQL course on Udemy.com
+Practice project to build a GraphQL based app to crowd source lyrics for songs.
+Songs/Lyrics are stored in mlab hosted MongoDB